-lengths of apprenticeship from the young men learning their trade.
+lengths of apprenticeship from the Language.
+This is an abuse of the young men learning their trade.
 Instead of the regular seven years of apprenticeship, use the lengths listed on the table below.
 Once past the regular seven years, apprentice characters receive two seasons of Exposure experience and two free seasons per year.
 These free seasons usually yield Practice experience points; characters do not receive additional Training experience points.
 The experience points from these extra seasons of apprenticeship can be applied to the character's Craft score, but should also be used to boost his Guild Lore and Leadership Abilities, as well